Apollo

 Keen to explore the city centre without paying pricey parking fees?

 Our top tip is The Dock D parking area at Brisbane Northshore, located a stone's throw from the famous Eat Street precinct.
-You will find ample free parking spots to accommodate small to large campervans and motorhomes here.
-It does get busy every Friday, Saturday and Sunday night (so be sure to get there early) in line with the opening hours of Eat Street, but you will find an accessible parking spot at any other time.
+You will find free parking spots here to accommodate small to large campervans and motorhomes, but it can get busy in line with Eat Street trading hours and availability may be reduced during Northshore works (so be sure to arrive early and check signage).

-The parking lot is a short distance away from most campervan rental depots located around the airport.
+The car park is a short distance away from most campervan hire depots located around the airport.
 It’s a perfect spot to park for the day if you want to explore Brisbane’s city highlights.
-Simply park and walk 2 minutes to the Hamilton Northshore Ferry terminal, where you can hop onboard a CityCat Ferry and take the 50-minute ride to Brisbane's centre.
+Simply park and walk 2 minutes to the Hamilton Northshore Ferry terminal, where you can hop onboard a CityCat Ferry into Brisbane's centre.
 Don’t forget to pre-purchase a go card for travel by bus, ferry or train.

 Where can you park a campervan overnight in Brisbane?

-Council rangers and police enforce anti-camping regulations somewhat sporadically within Brisbane.
-However, in desirable tourist destinations—especially the Sunshine Coast and Airlie Beach—stringent enforcement entails early morning interrogations and midnight patrols.
+Council rangers and police enforce anti-camping regulations somewhat patchily within Brisbane.
+However, in desirable tourist destinations—especially the Sunshine Coast and Airlie Beach—stringent enforcement entails early morning questioning and midnight patrols.

 About half a dozen holiday parks offer paid campsites in Brisbane.
 The closest reputable option is Brisbane Holiday Village, a 15-minute drive from the CBD.
 If you’d rather camp in a tranquil natural setting, try the Karingal Scout Campsite instead—it’s 35 minutes from the CBD.

 Hugh Muntz Park and Tully Memorial Park both offer designated free camping on the outskirts of the city.
-Expect to drive 30-40 minutes to get downtown.
+Expect to drive 30-40 minutes to reach the city centre.

-A respectable selection of designated free camps resides around Queensland, from lakeside digs to homely country hotels and those ubiquitous highway rest areas.
+A decent selection of designated free camps can be found around Queensland, from lakeside stays to welcoming country hotels and those ubiquitous motorway rest areas.
 Here are some of our favourites:

 Top 10 Campervan-friendly Campsites near Brisbane